-- If the Utility Sync account is Offline, please drag and drop a PDF utility bill for the gap period.
+- If the Utility Sync account is a manual bill upload, please drag and drop a PDF utility bill for the gap period.

-- If the Utility Sync account is Online, please send the PDF utility bill to Support for the gap period and our Team will fill the gap.
+- If the Utility Sync account is linked with the utility provider, please send the PDF utility bill to Support for the gap period and our Team will fill the gap.

 Note: The PDF utility bills must include the following: